-- Verification and development of prediction methods for diffusers, especially application of boundary element methods (BEMs).
+- Verification and development of prediction methods for diffusers, especially application of time and frequency domain boundary element methods (BEMs).

 - Developing optimisation methods to enable visual and acoustic requirements to be simultaneously considered that has been used to design diffusers for rooms worldwide.

-- Developing diffusion coefficients to evaluate diffuse scattering, more here.
+- Development of measurement methods and diffusion coefficients to evaluate diffuse scattering.